Owners of a Colorado funeral home where 190 decaying bodies were found are charged with COVID fraud

 DENVER — (AP) — A couple who owned a Colorado funeral home where authorities last year discovered 190 decaying bodies were indicted on federal charges that they misspent nearly $900,000 in pandemic relief funds on vacations, cosmetic surgery, jewelry and other personal expenses, according to court documents unsealed Monday.

+The couple also collected more than $130,000 from families for cremations and burial services they never provided, the indictment said.

-The grand jury brought federal charges in addition to more than 200 criminal counts already pending against the Hallfords in Colorado state court for corpse abuse, money laundering, theft and forgery.
-The 15 federal offenses carry potential penalties of 20 years in prison and $250,000 in fines, according to the indictment.
+The 15 charges brought by the federal grand jury are in addition to more than 200 criminal counts already pending against the Hallfords in Colorado state court for corpse abuse, money laundering, theft and forgery.

-The Hallfords could not be reached immediately for comment and they didn’t have attorneys listed yet for the federal charges.
-They were due to appear before a U.S. magistrate judge Monday afternoon.
+The federal offenses carry potential penalties of 20 years in prison and $250,000 in fines, the indictment said.

+On Monday, the owners of the Return to Nature Funeral Home in Colorado Springs entered a federal courtroom bound in shackles as they made an initial appearance before U.S. Magistrate Judge Scott Varholak.

+Hundreds of family members, like Wilson, had thought they put their loved one’s to rest, or clutched their ashes close, only to have that healing torn away.

+“I honestly feel like I have whiplash, and I can’t hold onto one emotion long enough to be able to process it,” Wilson said over the phone.

-Even before the new indictment was unsealed, public records revealed that the Hallfords had been plagued by debt, facing evictions and lawsuits for unpaid cremations even as they spent lavishly.
+Before the new indictment was unsealed, public records showed the Hallfords had been plagued by debt — facing evictions and lawsuits for unpaid cremations even as they spent lavishly on themselves.

-The indictment alleges the couple used the $882,300 in pandemic relief funds to buy items for themselves that also included a vehicle, dinners, tuition for their child and cryptocurrency.
-They fraud involved three loans obtained between March 2020 and October 2021, the indictment alleges.
+The indictment alleges the couple used $882,300 in pandemic relief funds to buy items that also included a vehicle, dinners, tuition for their child and cryptocurrency.
+The fraud involved three loans obtained between March 2020 and October 2021, authorities said.

 Previously released court documents from the state abuse of corpse case reveal more details about what they were spending money on.